 It's over to you now.

-The team here at TopNotch hope this guide will help you make the best selection – we wish you safe and happy travels.
+The team here at TopNotch hope this guide helps you make the best choice.
+Safe and happy travels.